nitin27may/mean-docker/README.md

 | **mongo** | [mongo db image setup](https://github.com/nitin27may/mean-docker/tree/master/mongo) |

 ## Project Details
-This application features user registration, login, and a full CRUD (Create, Read, Update, Delete) example with Angular Routing and REST API samples using Express.js.
-REST services are secured using JWT (JSON Web Tokens).
+This application includes features such as user registration, login, and a complete CRUD (Create, Read, Update, Delete) example.
+It utilizes Angular Routing for navigation and provides REST API samples built with Express.js.
+The REST services are secured using JWT (JSON Web Tokens), ensuring safe and efficient user authentication.

 ### Technologies Used
 #### Angular (18.1.0)
-The frontend of this project is built with Angular, which is represented by the "A" in MEAN stack.
-To enable Server Side Rendering (SSR), we opted to use the Node.js Alpine image instead of a lightweight Docker image like Nginx to run the Angular application.
+The frontend of this project is developed using Angular, the "A" in the MEAN stack.
+For Server-Side Rendering (SSR), we chose the Node.js Alpine image over a lightweight Docker image like Nginx to run the Angular application.

-The project includes sample code for various functionalities, such as
+The project includes sample code for various key functionalities, such as:
 - User registration
 - Login
 - Profile Management
 - Complete CRUD example for contacts.

-Additionally, there are samples of code for implementing an authentication guard, services, HTTP interceptors, resolvers, and JWT authentication.
+Additionally, you'll find examples of implementing authentication guards, services, HTTP interceptors, resolvers, and JWT authentication.

-This is a simple web application.
-It has working user registration, login page and there is a complete example of CRUD which contains example for Angular Routing and exprtess js rest api samples.
-Also, rest services are secure using JWT.
+This application is designed to be user-friendly, featuring a functional registration and login page, along with a comprehensive CRUD implementation that showcases Angular Routing and Express.js REST API examples.
+All REST services are secured using JWT for enhanced security.

 For folder structure details refer this link: [Frontend Folder Structure] (/docs/angular-frontend-structure.md)